Moggi/ionic-playground-v1/README.md

-# Ionic Circulos
+# ionic-playground

-This README would normally document whatever steps are necessary to get your application up and running.
+Some testes made to learn Ionic (and Cordova)

+Everything from Jun 2015

-## Dependencies:
+## Dependences:

 * Nodejs (npm)
 * Cordova